alphagov/transformation-dashboard/_posts/2000-01-02-apprenticeships.markdown

 successes: |
-  - Good communication between GDS and the Skills Funding Agency
-  - Technology partner is on site
+  - Passed alpha to beta Digital by Default Service Standard assessment
+  - A demonstrable improvement in in-house digital capability

 challenges: |
+  - The Skills Funding Agency restructure is affecting the recruitment of their staff into permanent digital delivery roles
-  - Review of the Skills Funding Agency may have knock-on effects on the service
+  - A potential code freeze on the legacy service may affect iterative development of the new service
-  - Assessing an appropriate endpoint for the transaction

 next-steps: |
-  - Develop digital capability within the exemplar team and the Skills Funding Agency
-  - Finish alpha development and user research
+  - Appoint a new service manager
+  - Start the beta phase
+  - Define the minimum viable products to be developed

 videos:
   - url   : https://www.youtube.com/watch?v=hnA5WPKM1VY